manmax31/Advanced-Machine-Learning/Programming_Assignment-3/src/code/Readme.txt

 READ ME

-Project Contains 2 folders: 1) CRF 2) SVM 3) results
+Project Contains 3 folders: 1) CRF 2) SVM 3) results
-1) CRF contains .py files for Q1 and Q2
+1) CRF contains *.py files for Q1 and Q2
-2) SVM contains .pu files for Q3 and Q4
+2) SVM contains *.py files for Q3 and Q4
 3) results contains the desired results.

-All files are independent of each other and therefore can be run as python filename.py.
+All files are independent of each other and therefore can be run as "python filename.py".
-Before you can run the scripts, some below mentioned folders already exists.
+Before you can run the scripts, some below mentioned folders needs to exist beforehand.
+Please change the variable "path" in the main functions of all scripts according to where your test.txt, train.txt etc. files are located.

 Folder CRF contains: